HL7/US-Core/input/intro-notes/StructureDefinition-us-core-smokingstatus-intro.md

 <div class="bg-success" markdown="1">

-- \* The *Smoking Status Type* Value Set on `Observation.code` is a "starter" set of concepts to capture smoking status, and the *Smoking Status Comprehensive* Value Set for `Observation.valueCodeableConcept` contains terms representing nicotine, smoking, vaping, chew and snuff use to encourage the use of this profile for other smoking and nicotine questions.
+- \* The *Smoking Status Type* Value Set on `Observation.code` is a "starter" set of concepts to capture smoking status, and the *Smoking Status Comprehensive* Value Set for `Observation.valueCodeableConcept` contains terms representing nicotine, smoking, vaping, chew, and snuff use to encourage the use of this profile for other smoking and nicotine questions.
 </div><!-- new-content -->

 {% include link-list.md %}